adam-srut/QD-engine/README.md

 $ qd-engine.jl input.yml
 ```
 #### Basic parameters
-The essential parameters for the dynamics is the time step `dt` (provided in atomic units) and the number of steps `Nsteps`.
+The essential parameters for the dynamics are the time step `dt` (provided in atomic units) and the number of steps `Nsteps`.
-The keyword stride determines how often the dynamics is completed to the full intergration step (see Implementation section above) and a point to the correlation function is added.
+The keyword stride determines how often the dynamics are completed to the full integration step (see Implementation section above) and a point to the correlation function is added.
-The probability amplitude of the wave packet is saved to the file `WF.nc` with different stride: $10 \times$`stride`.
+The amplitude and phase of the wave packet are saved to the file `WF.nc` with a given stride.
+Note that this file might get large **(tens of GBs)** for two-dimensional dynamics.

 #### Potential energy
 The potential energy operator $\hat{\mathcal{V}}(x,y)$ has to be provided in the NetCDF format created by `interpolate.jl` script (see above).
 The file with the potential is supplied through the keyword `potential` in the input file.

 #### Kinetic energy
 The form of the kinetic energy operator $\hat{\mathcal{T}}$ is restricted by the equation in the Hamiltonian section above.
-Only the mass of the ficticious particle needs to be specified through the keyword `mass`.
-In case of the two-dimensional dynamics, the masses are provided as a list: $[\mu_x, \mu_y]$.
+Only the mass of the fictitious particle needs to be specified through the keyword `mass`.
+In the case of the two-dimensional dynamics, the masses are provided as a list: $[\mu_x, \mu_y]$.

 #### Initial condition
 The script supports defining the initial condition as a real Gaussian wave packet, to achieve that the center and the width of the wave packet needs to be provided through `initpos` and `freq` keywords in the `initWF` block of the input file.
-The `initpos` expects a value in Bohrs while `freq` a value in cm<sup>-1</sup>.
-For the two-dimensional dynamics both variables need to be providede as lists.
+The `initpos` expects value in Bohrs while `freq` a value in cm<sup>-1</sup>.
+For the two-dimensional dynamics, both variables need to be provided as lists.
 The Gaussian wave packet is then constructed according to:
 ```math
 \begin{equation}
 \psi_0(x) = \exp{ \left( -\nu\,\pi\,\mu \cdot (x-x_0)^2 \right) }
 \end{equation}
 ```

-It is furthermore possible to provide the inital wave function as a NetCDF file, if keyword `fromfile` is present.
-Such file needs to containt dimension `x` (optionally also `y`) and variables `wfRe` (real part) and `wfIm` (imaginary part) spanned along this dimension.
+It is furthermore possible to provide the initial wave function as a NetCDF file if the keyword `fromfile` is present.
+This file needs to contain dimension `x` (optionally also `y`) and variables `wfRe` (real part) and `wfIm` (imaginary part) spanned along this dimension.

 Lastly, the initial conditions can be determined by an imaginary time propagation described in the following section.

+---
 ### Imaginary time propagation
 For finding the lowest eigenstate the imaginary time propagation is implemented, the wave packet is propagated by
 $\psi(t+\Delta \tau) = e^{-\frac{1}{\hbar} \hat{\mathcal{H}}\Delta \tau}\psi(t)$ where $\tau = -it$.